Annalise-M/Annalise-M/README.md

   * Dev Practices ▻ TDD, Remote, Pair & Mob virtual programming

 ---
+  🌱 Currently exploring ▻ GSAP + Anime.js

   🤔 Currently contemplating ▻ / "How we here for code?" \ / "How is code here for us?" \

-  🌱 Currently learning ▻ GSAP + Anime.js

 <!--
 **Annalise-M/Annalise-M** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.